 - Clean your driveway or sidewalks

-- Clean patio or deck
+- Clean a patio composite or wooden deck

 - Clean patio or deck furniture

-- Wash your car, atv, or boat
+- Wash your car, ATV, or boat

 Step 1 – Connect the high-pressure hose to the pressure washer.

 Electric pressure washers come with a high-pressure hose that attaches to the pressure washer wand/gun on one end and the pressure washer on the other.